-For many skiers, the cuisine and dining experience can be as important as the skiing itself; here is a list of our top resorts for skiers with a passion for great food.
+For many skiers, the cuisine and dining experience can be as important as the skiing itself; here is our list of the best ski resorts for foodies.

 Courchevel is a French resort that is part of the expansive Trois Vallées.
 The resort is blanketed in luxury five-star hotels and has more Michelin-starred restaurants than you will find anywhere else in the Alps.
 It’s rustic and atmospheric, with cosy eateries to match.